 Tanmoy: How (or why) did you choose Germany and Jacobs Bremen University?

 Nandan: Although I had admission offers from NUS (Singapore), many UK & Irish universities, I felt studying in Germany is more prestigious than most other places.
 Additionally, the program curriculum and the faculty members were big factors for me.
-Another important fact was that internationality of the university.
+Another important fact was the international outlook of the university.

 Tanmoy: How was your experience with the application process?